David Amess death: Priti Patel says MPs must be safe and accessible

 Teachers, members of the public, the NHS and others can refer individuals to a local panel of police, social workers and other experts who decide whether and how to intervene in their lives.

-It is believed that Mr Ali was not in the voluntary scheme for long and was not on MI5's watch list.
+It is believed that Mr Ali was not in the voluntary scheme for long and was not on MI5's current watch list.

 Ms Patel described hearing the news that Sir David had died, saying "frankly our worlds were shattered".